JabRef/jabref/docs/adr/0018-use-Jackson-to-parse-study-yml.md

 * Good, because established YAML parser library
 * Good, because supports YAML 1.2
-* Bad, because cannot parse YAML into Java DTOs
+* Bad, because cannot parse YAML into Java DTOs, only into [basic Java structures](https://bitbucket.org/asomov/snakeyaml-engine/src/master/), this then has to be assembled into DTOs

 ### yamlbeans